duncan3dc/console/README.md

 Create command line php applications using symfony/console.
 This is basically a fork of symfony/console which does things a little differently and adds some extra features.
-A lot of the features are useful when running commands in a background context (such as via crontab).
+Most of the features are useful when running commands in a background context (such as via crontab).

 [![Latest Stable Version](https://poser.pugx.org/duncan3dc/console/version.svg)](https://packagist.org/packages/duncan3dc/console)
 [![Build Status](https://travis-ci.org/duncan3dc/console.svg?branch=master)](https://travis-ci.org/duncan3dc/console)

 Loading Commands
 ----------------
 Commands can be automatically created from classes (meaning you don't need to call setName() inside your command class) using the following criteria:
 * Files/classes must be named using CamelCase and must end in "Command" (with files having the .php extension)
 * Each uppercase character will be converted to lowercase and preceded by a hyphen
-* Directories will represent namespaces and each separater will be replaced with a colon Using the example below, the file src/commands/Category/Topic/RunCommand.php will create a command called category:topic:run
+* Directories will represent namespaces and each separater will be replaced with a colon
+Using the example below, the file src/commands/Category/Topic/RunCommand.php will create a command called category:topic:run
 ```php
 $application->loadCommands("src/commands");
 ```
 _Of course, they can still be added the [symfony way](http://symfony.com/doc/current/components/console/introduction.html)_

 Output